Chiropractic Massage Therapist Job Description, Duties, and Responsibilities

 They treat athletes, those injured at work or in a car wreck, and people with chronic back or neck pain.

-Their job description entails applying various techniques including spinal manipulation and adjustment, physical therapy, massage therapy, and ultrasound therapy to manage patients’ health concerns.
+The chiropractic massage therapist job description entails applying various techniques including spinal manipulation and adjustment, physical therapy, massage therapy, and ultrasound therapy to manage patients’ health concerns.

 It also involves using rehabilitative exercise procedures and applying supports such as braces or shoe inserts to treat patients and relieve pain.